bazelbuild/proposals/designs/2019-02-26_RemoteFileSystem-For-Bazel.md

     //like file sysytems
     int64 last_change_time = 4;

-    //Is the requested path a regular file ? bool isFile = 5;
+    //Type of the file requested corresponding to the path enum FileType {
+        //a regular file
+        REGULAR_FILE = 0;

+        // a Direcotry
+        DIRECTORY = 1;

+        //Symlink or jucntion ( for windows )
+        SYMLINK = 2;
     }

-message OutputFile {
-    // The full path of the file relative to the input root, including the
-    // filename.
-The path separator is a forward slash `/`. string path = 1;

-    // The digest of the file's content. build.bazel.remote.execution.v2.Digest digest = 2;

-    // The raw content of the file.
-    //
-    // This field may be used by the server to provide the content of a file
-    // inline in an
-    // [ActionResult][google.devtools.remoteexecution.v1test.ActionResult] and
-    // avoid requiring that the client make a separate call to
-    // [ContentAddressableStorage.GetBlob] to retrieve it.
-    //
-    // The client SHOULD NOT assume that it will get raw content with any request,
-    // and always be prepared to retrieve it via `digest`. bytes content = 3;
+    FileType fileType = 5;
 }

+message DataChunk {
+    // The raw content of the file, chunked to 1MB blocks. bytes content = 1;
+}

 ```

 # Caveats
-1. This implementation currently, causes a server restart on change of the source tree ( branch in git terminology ).
-2. There is presently a need to have BUILD/WORKSPACE files locally dumped to disk before kicking off the build, Need to figure out if atleast the BUILD files can be remoted too.
+1. There is presently a need to have BUILD/WORKSPACE files locally dumped to disk before kicking off the build.